johanneszab/TumblThree/README.md

 * General -> Parallel connections: Specifies the number of connections used for downloading posts.
 The number is shared between all actively downloading blogs.
 * General -> Parallel Blogs: Number of blogs to download in parallel.

 Most likely you don't have to change any of the other connection settings.
+In particular, settings you should never change, unless you're sure you know what you are doing:
+* General -> Limit Tumblr Api Connections: Leave this checkbox checked and do not change the corresponding values of 90 connections per 60 seconds.
+If you still change them, you might end up with offline blogs or missing downloads.

 ### Current Limitations: ###